Undergrad Advisory Council

 What is USAC?

-One of our goals for the next school year is to create a valuable resource of information for students on this website.
-We hope to include information about scholarships, internships, graduate school, computing facilities, and GRE preparation.
+One of our goals for the next school year is to create a valuable resource of information for students in thei department.
+We hope to include information about helpful campus resources, scholarships, internships, graduate school, computing facilities, and GRE preparation.

 As an undergraduate student, you would probably like someone else to pay your tuition.
 Perhaps you already have someone paying for you, but would like to secure funding for future years.
-There are a large number of scholarships available to undergraduates, but they can be difficult to find, and the applications are sometimes intimidating.
+There are a large number of scholarships available to undergraduates.
+Check out the university's scholarship page for opportunites in our department and across disciplines.

 Make sure you check out the department's scholarship page for more information.

 Getting Involved in Research

 One of the great things about the University of Utah's Department of Physics & Astronomy is the number of opportunities for undergraduates to get involved in research.
 Research experience strengthens your resume, helps you figure out what kind of career you are interested in, and might earn you some extra cash.
 Also, reference letters from a professor for whom you have done research are absolutely invaluable for scholarship, internship and grad-school applications.

 If you are interested in doing research as an undergrad, there are a couple of different ways to go about it.